LovesTha/LovesTha.github.io/_posts/2006-04-20-dissension.markdown

 slug: dissension
 title: Dissension Spoiler
 wordpress_id: 72
-categories:
+tags:
-- Magic The Gathering
+- magic
-- Up Coming Releases
+- set-diss
 ---

 I'm unsure what my feeelings are about this current rumour season.
 Its barely 36 hours away from the start of the Melbourne prerelease and the MTG Salvation Rumour Mill is sitting at 116/180 cards.
 This feels realy strange, we all typicaly exspect the spoiler to be much fuller by this stage of the season.